 Vitamin supplements for children

-The Department of Health recommends that all children aged 6 months* to 5 years are given vitamin supplements containing vitamins A, C and D every day.
+The Department of Health and Social Care recommends that all children aged 6 months* to 4 years are given vitamin supplements containing vitamins A, C and D every day.

 It’s also recommended that babies who are being breastfed are given a daily vitamin D supplement from birth, whether or not mums are taking a supplement containing vitamin D.